This post may contain affiliate links. Read my privacy policy here.

 Final Tips to make Haleem

-- To double the recipe, double the ingredients and pressure cook for the same amount of time.
+• To double the recipe, double the ingredients (use the lower end of whole spices) and pressure cook for the same amount of time.
 Note that you’ll have to sauté longer at each step.

-- The most important thing that makes a good haleem: It’s not done once you combine the lentils and shredded meat.
-You have to cook it down together to achieve the signature ‘laced’ consistency.
+• The most important tip to make a good Haleem: It’s not finished once you combine the lentils and shredded meat.
+Cooking them down together is key to achieving the signature ‘laced’ consistency.

 Haleem serving suggestions